KallaRukmini7/COUNTER_APP/README.md

+#  Counter App
-# This is Counter App in java it is the Score Board for 2 Teams.
+* This is an Android application wriiten in java which  is the Score Board for 2 teams!.
 <p align="center">&copy; <a href="https://github.com/KallaRukmini7">RukminiKalla</a></p>